chrishengler/twaddle/docs/lookups.md

 followed by either `=` (a Positive Label) or `!=` (a Negative Label), then the tag name.

+### Lifespan

+In [persistent mode](persistent.md), labels exist from their first definition (as a positive label) until they are cleared.
+Clearing may occur by including [the `clear` function](functions.md#clear) in a Twaddle sentence or by the `clear` method on the TwaddleRunner.

+In non-persistent mode, labels exist from their first definition (as a positive label) until the end of the sentence, or until the `clear` function is used within the sentence.

 ### Positive Label

 Applying positive Label to a Lookup on our noun dictionary will look like this: